Jacob Two-Two Meets the Hooded Fang (1978 film): Plot

 The Hooded Fang brings Jacob his last meal before he is to be fed to the sharks.
-He tried to get Jacob to scream, but Jacob says that he knows the warden's secret.
-Jacob tells him that he knows the Hooded Fang is not evil.
-He thinks that The Hooded Fang is the one who has been leaving Jacob notes and candy, because they always appear after the warden leaves Jacob's cell.
-Jacob says that he will hug and kiss him unless they make a deal.
-After several hugs, the Hooded Fang agrees to deliver the letter for Jacob.
+He tried to get Jacob to scream, but Jacob says that he knows that The Hooded Fang is the one who has been leaving Jacob notes and candy, because they always appear after the warden leaves Jacob's cell.
+The Hooded Fang agrees to deliver the letter for Jacob.

 Child Power receives the letter and sets out to find Mister Fox.
-They battle Mister Fox in the toy store, but eventually The Intrepid Shapiro and The Fearless O’Toole get the better of him.
-They tell him that they will spare him if he promises to take them to the prison.
+They battle and get the better of him, then tell him that they will spare him if he promises to take them to the prison.
 When they reach the water surrounding the island, Child Power poisons the crocodiles.
-Mister Fox teases Child Power, poking fun at Jacob's size and telling them that he could never actually help.
-Jacob's siblings stand up for him, telling Mister Fox that Jacob isn’t too small to help.
-The children in the prison rebel against the guard by destroying the smog machine and blinding the adults with the sun.
-The only adult that doesn’t cower is the Hooded Fang, because as Jacob predicted, he is just a big kid.
-The Hooded Fang tries to scare the children, but they only laugh.
+Meanwhile, in the prison, the children rebel against the guard by destroying the smog machine and blinding the adults with the sun.
+The only adult that doesn't cower is the Hooded Fang, because as Jacob predicted, he is just a big kid.

 When Child Power reaches the prison, Jacob tells them what happened.
 Child Power points out to Jacob that he is no longer repeating what he says.
 Jacob realizes that people are finally listening to what he says the first time.
 All of a sudden, Jacob is woken up by his father.
 He finds himself still under the play structure in the park where he fell asleep.
 He gives everyone in his family a hug, and they leave the park holding hands.